arnetheduck/nlvm/README.md

 the garbage collector hasn't yet been ported to WASM and the Nim standard library lacks WASM / WASI support.

-To compile wasm files, you will thus need a `panicoverride.nim` - a minimal example looks like this and discards any errors:
+Apart from WASI, an implementation of `panicoverride.nim` also needs to be provided - here's one that discards all panics:

 ```nim
 # panicoverride.nim